graftpro/nodejs-pool/README.md

 and save all running pm2 processes: `pm2 save`

 The shareHost configuration is designed to be pointed at wherever the leafApi endpoint exists.
-For graftpool.online, we use https://api.graftpool.online/leafApi.
+For graftpro.com, we use https://api.graftpro.com/leafApi.
 If you're using the automated setup script, you can use: `http://<your IP>/leafApi`, as Caddy will proxy it.
 If you're just using localhost and a local pool serv, http://127.0.0.1:8000/leafApi will do you quite nicely

 Pool Troubleshooting